steppedreckoner/TowerDefense/ReadMe.txt

 This game is still in development.
-Parts are blatantly unfinished, but it's getting closer!
+Some core features are still missing, but it's getting closer!

 Note: If features aren't working as described, check the commit messages.
 I've started keeping commit messages in the readme, but some earlier changes weren't tracked.